fegennari/3DWorld/README.md

 * Skeletal animation and procedural animation
 * Built-in first person shooter game "smiley killer"
 * Build-in spaceship + planet colonization game
-* Building item collection and zombie gameplay mode
+* Building open world item collection and zombie gameplay mode
 * Computer AI for players in the FPS game, building gameplay, and ships in the universe game
 * Importer for Lightwave object file, 3DS formats, and Assimp for other file formats
 * Reading support for textures: JPEG, PNG, BMP, TIFF, TGA, DDS